StevenBlack/vocab/million-dollar-words.md

 ### expatiate
 To expand upon, as in a speech that goes on to explain the causes and symptoms of an event.
-(Not to be confused with people who emigrate to a foreign land, like Hemingway when he moved to Paris in the
+(Not to be confused with people who emigrate to a foreign land).

-### SHEE-ATE.

 ### expeditious